shopware5/devdocs/source/designers-guide/custom-listing-page/index.md

 ### Actual listing

 We will overwrite the default listing and include our own customized product box for each article inside the category.
-This is the block that handles the iteration though the `$sArticles` variable, which contains all articles that are accessible on the current page:
+This is the block that handles the iteration through the `$sArticles` variable, which contains all articles that are accessible on the current page:

 ```
 {block name="frontend_listing_list_inline"}